modalities.conversion.gpt2 package

 Args:

-input_ids (torch.LongTensor of shape (batch_size, sequence_length)):
+input_ids (torch.LongTensor of shape (batch_size, sequence_length), optional):

 Indices can be obtained using [AutoTokenizer].
 See [PreTrainedTokenizer.encode] and [PreTrainedTokenizer.__call__] for details.